sadiaramzan838/60-days-challenge-on-Claude/README.md

 * Built a personalized Personal AI Playbook using HTML, CSS, and JavaScript with a premium SaaS-style interface.
 * Designed an intelligent interview to understand AI workflows, productivity needs, preferred models, and personalized use cases.
 * Developed modular Prompt Builder and Loop Builder systems with reusable workflow templates, local storage, import/export, and interactive AI productivity tools.

+Day 50 – Defend Your Experience**

+* Built an interactive Defend Your Experience application using HTML, CSS, and JavaScript with a premium adaptive interface.
+* Designed an AI-driven interview that extracts claims from uploaded documents and generates personalized follow-up challenges through the Anthropic Messages API.
+* Developed confidence tracking, defense reports, progress visualization, session history, exports, and personalized feedback to help users confidently justify their real-world experience.